Summer Camp at SMG

 Once a week, campers can participate in Water Day.
 This will generally fall in the afternoon of the chosen day, likely between 1:00pm and 3:00pm.

 Water Day: Each week, campers may participate in Water Day.
-This will take place on the Sharon Temple grounds and will consist of water play with sprinklers, buckets, sponges, etc. Campers are required to bring a bathing suit, change of clothes, and a towel in order to participate.
+This will take place on the museum park grounds and will consist of water play with sprinklers, buckets, sponges, etc. Campers are required to bring a bathing suit, change of clothes, and a towel in order to participate.
 Camp Staff will confirm the date for Water Day each week.

 Absent or Late: If you know that your child(ren) will be absent or late in advance, please email the Summer Camp Lead or call the museum to inform us.
 If the Camp Team has not heard from you, the Camp Lead will call the primary contact to confirm your child(ren)’s absence or late arrival.